NISYSLAB/Emory-BMI-GSoC/README.md

 <img src="https://pbs.twimg.com/profile_images/535105446957182978/4PApPZ-s_400x400.png" width="150" height="150" align="left" /> Emory BMI is committed to open source development of several biomedical informatics research projects.
 As a research organization, its source code lives across several open source project repositories, released with open-source licenses including BSD 3-Clause License and MIT license.
 Most of them can be accessed from https://github.com/Emory-HITI, https://github.com/sharmalab, and https://github.com/NISYSLAB

-Emory BMI has been a successful mentoring orgnaization for [Google Summer of Code 2019](https://github.com/sharmalab/Emory-BMI-GSoC-2019)!
-We had 4 great students.
+Emory BMI has been a successful mentoring orgnaization for [Google Summer of Code 2019](https://github.com/sharmalab/Emory-BMI-GSoC-2019) and before!
+We had 4 great students in 2019.
 We are excited and looking forward to working with another batch of students for GSoC 2021.